×

 All three of those wrestlers seated had won gold medals and were waiting to see another Red Raider secure gold.
 It took just over five minutes, but Furman did just that as he secured a tech fall over Loyalsock’s Kayden Keefer, 17-2, in 5:09.

-The Red Raiders accumulated gold medals on Saturday afternoon nearly as fast as Harer wins via tech fall as Montgomery ended Saturday with five gold medals and an impressive 10 wrestlers securing spots in Saturday’s District 4 championships as one took silver, three took bronze and one took home fourth-place titles.
+The Red Raiders accumulated gold medals on Saturday afternoon nearly as fast as Harer wins via tech fall as Montgomery ended Saturday with five gold medals and an impressive 11 wrestlers securing spots in Saturday’s District 4 championships as one took silver, three took bronze and two took home fourth-place titles.
 That podium representation helped Montgomery secure the Central Sectional team championship as well with 220 points as Montoursville finished in second (171.5), South Williamsport in third (121) and Muncy in fourth (108.5).

-“Just the whole season we wrestled super dominant,” Wagner said.”This is just a great year to finish off my senior year with and I’m really proud with us and the whole team.”
+“Just the whole season we wrestled super dominant,” Wagner said.
+“This is just a great year to finish off my senior year with and I’m really proud with us and the whole team.”

-Oberheim (114), Seeley (121), Wagner (127), Harer (145) and Furman (152) all left Hughesville with gold around their necks, Josh Knoebel (160) took silver, Raiden Felix (172), Evan Hugar (215) and Kiegan Clark (285) took bronze, and Gage Furman (189) finished with a fourth-place medal.
+Oberheim (114), Seeley (121), Wagner (127), Harer (145) and Trace Furman (152) all left Hughesville with gold around their necks, Josh Knoebel (160) took silver, Raiden Felix (172), Evan Hugar (215) and Kiegan Clark (285) took bronze, and both AJ Kroft (139) and Gage Furman (189) finished with a fourth-place medal.

 “Hopefully we just keep moving guys on and hopefully get as much people as we can up to states,” Wagner said.